History of Nigeria: Time between the world wars

 The railway company paid very well due to the activities of the well-organised railway workers' union, but also due to competing employers - who were happy to poach skilled workers.

 In the meantime, it had become clear that colonies were not as profitable as hoped.
 The new governor Graeme Thomson therefore introduced harsh austerity measures in 1925, including massive redundancies and the introduction of direct taxation.
-The planned tax on women market traders, Graeme Thomson's undiplomatic manner and the unpopular Warrant Chief system (see above) led to the "Women's War" of 1929 among the Igbo.
+The planned tax on women market traders, Graeme Thomson's undiplomatic manner and the unpopular Warrant Chief system led to the "Women's War" of 1929 among the Igbo.
 The women farmers destroyed ten native courts by December 1929, when the troops restored order in the region.
 In addition, the houses of chiefs and employees of the native courts were attacked, European factories looted, prisons attacked, and prisoners released.
 The women demanded the removal of the Warrant Chiefs and their replacement by native clan chiefs appointed by the people and not by the British.
 55 women were killed by the colonial troops.
 Nevertheless, the Women's War of 1929 led to fundamental reforms in the British colonial administration.
 The British abolished the system of "Warrant Chiefs" and reviewed the nature of colonial rule over the natives of Nigeria.
-Several colonial administrators condemned the prevailing administrative system and agreed to the call for urgent reforms based on the indigenous system.
 In place of the old Warrant Chief system, tribunals were introduced that took into account the indigenous system of government that had prevailed before colonial rule.

 In 1933, the Lagos Youth Movement - later the Nigerian Youth Movement - was founded and took a more strident stance in favour of independence than the NNDP.
 In 1938, the NYM called for Nigeria to be granted British Dominion status, putting it on a par with Australia or Canada.
 In 1937, it was joined by Nnamdi Azikiwe, who had been exiled from Ghana/Gold Coast for seditious activities and who became publisher and editor-in-chief of the West African Pilot and father of Nigerian popular journalism.
 In 1938, the NYM protested against the cocoa cartel, which kept the purchase prices from farmers artificially low.
 In 1939, the NYM became the strongest party in the elections in Lagos and Calabar (no elections were held elsewhere).

-In 1934, the Warrant Chiefs were abolished.